Campaigns: Creative Short- and Long-Term Strategies

 - How to properly assess the feasibility of a campaign and align messaging with expansion priorities

 - How to leverage external voices, partners, and creative strategies to implement the campaign

 - How to develop a team and internal structures for funding growth

-Wilonda Cannon is the Senior of Director of Development at Breakthrough Urban Ministries, Chicago, Ill.
-Over her past five years in this role, she has grown Breakthrough’s annual revenue by over 60% through cultivating a diverse donor base, spearheading their most recent campaign, and ensuring a culture of philanthropy throughout the organization.
-She also developed and mentored a team of fundraising professionals who are paving the way to ensure that Breakthrough is no longer the “best kept secret” on the West Side of Chicago.
-Moreover, Cannon is an award winning public speaker and influential leader in non-profit fundraising, as she provides guidance and expertise to organizations that are managing campaigns alongside annual funds using cutting edge practices.
+Wilonda Cannon is the Senior Director of Development at Breakthrough Urban Ministries, Chicago, Ill.
+During her five years in this role, she has grown Breakthrough’s annual revenue by over 60% through cultivating a diverse donor base, spearheading their most recent campaign, and ensuring a culture of philanthropy throughout the organization.
+She also developed and mentored a team of fundraising professionals who are paving the way to ensure that Breakthrough is no longer the “best kept secret” on the west side of Chicago.
+Cannon is an award-winning public speaker and influential leader in non-profit fundraising, as she provides guidance and expertise to organizations that are managing campaigns alongside annual funds using cutting-edge practices.
 Before Breakthrough, Cannon served as a civil engineer in the Air National Guard.
-She then graduated from the Joseph Business School and led the fund development and strategic initiatives for Project Eden and the Joseph Business School, which focuses on creating sustainable economic and social opportunities for entrepreneurs throughout the Chicagoland area and Haiti.
+She graduated from the Joseph Business School and led the fund development and strategic initiatives for Project Eden and the Joseph Business School, Forest Park, Ill., which focuses on creating sustainable economic and social opportunities for entrepreneurs throughout the Chicagoland area and Haiti.
 State Farm named her 2010’s Phenomenal Woman of the Year for her work with Project Eden.